 What can you do if your child refuses the liquid medication or if they’re vomiting, so it won’t stay down anyway?

-For us, we’ve always ued FeverAll.
+For us, we’ve always used FeverAll.
 FeverAll is acetaminophen but in a suppository form.
-For those who’ve never had one, — a suppository goes in your rectum and is quickly absorbed that way.
+For those who’ve never had one, — a suppository goes into your rectum and is quickly absorbed that way.

 Putting in a suppository is easy and your baby won’t cringe like you do since you’re always wiping their cute bums. 🙂 Just follow the instructions in the package.

-With Feverall you don’t have to be worried if your child “got it all” (hard to know if they through up within the hour that they get the medication).
+With FeverAll you don’t have to be worried if your child “got it all” (hard to know if they throw up within the hour that they get the medication).

-We always keep FeverAll on hand for our kids.
-I have even used it on my daughter (who is 9) because she will get migraines and throw-up — the only way to get anything for the headache in her is a suppository.
+We always kept FeverAll on hand for our kids.
+I have even used it on my daughter (who is 9) because she will get a severe headache and throw up — the only way to get anything for the headache in her is a suppository.

 Fever and vomiting in a baby/infant

 However, babies & infants can get VERY high fevers which can make them miserable and you quite uncomfortable as well.
-You want to make sure that a dose of tylenol is bringing it down — I have tons more info on this in my children’s fever’s post.
+You want to make sure that a dose of Tylenol is bringing it down — I have tons more info on this in my children’s fever post.

 Alarm tip: If your child is under 2 months with a fever, you need to call your doctor.